pywbem/pywbemtools/docs/introduction.rst

       that is are normally available with unix style OSs (ex. make).
 See https://chocolatey.org/ for the installation instructions for Chocolatey.
 - Windows Cygwin
-    - wget - wget can be installed as part of the cygwin installation or added cygwin package update.
+    - wget - wget can be installed as part of the Cygwin installation or added with Cygwin package update.
     - python-devel - Probably named python2-devel / python3-devel

-Pywbemtools does install the``pywbem`` package which has a number of prerequisites for installation as documented in the `pywbem installation documentation`_.
+Pywbemtools installs the``pywbem`` package which has a number of prerequisites for installation as documented in the `pywbem installation documentation`_.
 These requirements should be covered by the list above.